 - Baby Daddy Season 6 Interview

-exclusive Beauty and the Beast interviews for the #BeOurGuestEvent.
+and more exclusive Beauty and the Beast interview posts for the #BeOurGuestEvent.

 Disney’s Live-Action Beauty and the Beast waltzes into theaters this Friday, March 17, 2017.
 Will Emma Watson and Dan Stevens live up to the fairy-tale we all know and love?

-I was invited to attend an all-inclusive press trip, with post sponsored by Disney.
+I was invited to attend an all-inclusive press trip in exchange for this Beauty and the Beast interview, with post sponsored by Disney.
 Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more Disney insider information, movie updates and entertainment!

 Looking for more Beauty & the Beast fun?